remotesensinginfo/rsgislib/doc/python/source/about.rst

 **How do I go about getting functionality added to RSGISLib?**

-For general suggestions submit a ticket on our `issues <https://bitbucket.org/petebunting/rsgislib/issues?status=new&status=open>`_ page on Bitbucket or post a suggestion to the Google groups mainling list.
+For general suggestions submit a ticket on our `issues <https://bitbucket.org/petebunting/rsgislib/issues?status=new&status=open>`_ page on Bitbucket or post a suggestion to the Google groups mailing list.
 If there's functionality you need adding for a specific project you could try to add it yourself or you can contact us to enquire about consultancy work.

 **Who funds RSGISLib?**

 There has been no direct funding to develop RSGISLib or obligations to release it.
-However, there has been funding which has supported us and allowed us work on it.
+However, there has been funding which has supported us and allowed us work on it and we feel strongly about the role of open source software in reproducible research.

 Pete Bunting is employed by Aberystwyth University and has been since RSGISLib was started, with the exception of a year spent at Landcare Research (New Zealand), where a number of features including the segmentation and Raster GIS were added.
 Landcare Research continue to provide support for Pete.